 Like all aspects of cancer, the end stage is difficult, too, though thankfully with the right care, we hope you and your loved one can be comfortable and that your quality of life can be good.

-Chemotherapy, radiation therapy, and other cancer treatment methods can be invasive and leave CLL patients feeling weak.
-At ITC, we focus on alternative cancer treatment methods.
+Intensive chemotherapy, radiation therapy, and other cancer treatment methods can be invasive and leave CLL patients feeling weak.
+At ITC, we focus on alternative cancer treatment methods that don’t include intensive chemotherapy treatments or radiation therapy.

 As always, feel free to reach out to our ITC team if there’s anything we can do to help.
 Whether you’d like more information about leukemia or are interested in hearing more about our alternative therapies, our team is always an email or phone call away.